 On the level above the restaurant is the Sky Panoramic Bar, a fantastic 360-degree bar offering epic sunset and nighttime views of Tirana.
 On top of that, the bar slowly rotates, so you don’t have to walk around to see the entire city.
 Just grab a drink and a seat and watch until the bar spins you around.

-If your time in Tirana has almost come to an end, is there a better way to say goodbye to the city (for now, of course) than spending a leisurely evening in one of the best bars in Tirana?
+If your time in Tirana has almost ended, is there a better way to say goodbye to the city (for now, of course) than spending a leisurely evening in one of the best bars in Tirana?
 That’s right; we didn’t think so either!

 If you like epic tales of war, a visit to Krujë Castle should definitely make its way into your itinerary.
 Constructed as early as the 5th or 6th century, it was the headquarters of Georg Kastriot during the Ottoman sieges, which began in 1444.

-From this small elliptical castle and with no more than 3,000 men, Kastriot effectively repelled multiple attacks and put a serious dent in the Ottoman Empire’s expansion into Central Europe.
+From this small elliptical castle with no more than 3,000 men, Kastriot effectively repelled multiple attacks and severely dented the Ottoman Empire’s expansion into Central Europe.
 His enemies, the Ottomans, called him Iskender Bey.
-This means as much as Lord or Leader Alexander and is thought to be a comparison to Alexander the Great himself.
+This means as much as Lord or Leader Alexander and is considered a comparison to Alexander the Great himself.
 The English translation of his name is Skanderbeg.

 Krujë Castle lies a short drive north of Tirana and makes for a great day trip.
 The castle complex now houses the Skanderbeg Museum and the Ethnographic Museum.
-Additionally, the hills around the castle are home to several wineries—if you like wine, stop by one of those is mandatory.
+Additionally, the hills around the castle are home to several wineries—if you like wine, stopping by one is mandatory.

 Another fantastic day trip from Albania is to the coast.
 Rent a car or take a bus to the Adriatic port city of Dürres.
-One of the largest and oldest cities in Albania, it’s also a hugely popular destination for sun-soaked Albania holidays.
+One of Albania’s largest and oldest cities, it’s also a hugely popular destination for sun-soaked Albania holidays.

+Don’t miss the Roman amphitheater, the largest surviving one in the Balkans, with a former capacity of 20,000 spectators.
 Founded by Greek colonists in the 7th century B.C., it is now home to tons of Roman and Byzantine heritage.
-Don’t miss the Roman amphitheater, the largest surviving one in the balkans, with a former capacity of 20,000 spectators.
-Other major attractions include the Byzantine city walls and the Dürres Archaeological Museum, which is the largest of its kind in Albania.
+Other major attractions include the Byzantine city walls and the Dürres Archaeological Museum, Albania’s largest of its kind.

-A day trip to Dürres should also involve some downtime on one of the beaches of Albania’s southern Adriatic coast.
+A day trip to Dürres should also involve some downtime on one of the beaches on the Albanian southern Adriatic coast.
 Dürres Beach, for example, lies just south of the city center and is no less than 10 kilometers long.
-Countless hotels and other tourist facilities line this beach, which is the most visited beach and one of the most popular tourist attractions in Albania.
+Countless hotels and other tourist facilities line this beach, the most visited beach and one of Albania’s most popular tourist attractions.

 In a city full of hipster coffee cafes, Komiteti was one of our favorites.
 Fully equipped with objects and furniture from Albania’s long and complex history, it serves as a place where people meet, discover artifacts from the past, and wonder what it means to be Albanian.

-Komiteti, whose owner, Arber Zepani, combined his extensive collection of more than 17,000 antiques with a bar to create a kind of hybrid coffee museum, is a unique space full of educational antiques, vintage furniture, timeless treasures, and clothing from all eras and parts of Albania.
+Komiteti, whose owner, Arber Zepani, combined his extensive collection of more than 17,000 antiques with a bar to create a hybrid coffee museum, is a unique space full of educational antiques and vintage furniture timeless treasures, and clothing from all eras and parts of Albania.

 Tirana Ekspress operates as a cafe, bar, and alternative art space near Pazari i Ri (New Bazaar).
-It hosts exhibitions, live music, film screenings, jazz evenings, theater performances, DJs, and even political debates.
+It hosts exhibitions, live music, film screenings, jazz evenings, theater performances, D.J.s, and political debates.